 Nancy Kaplan Corbett is currently Senior Massachusetts Environmental Counsel at Eversource Energy, focusing on a wide variety of environmental and sustainability issues.
 Previously, Nancy served as General Counsel of the Massachusetts Department of Environmental Protection (MassDEP).
 She is also an educator who has held Adjunct Professor positions at the University of Massachusetts-Boston, Suffolk University, and Boston University.
 Nancy is the mother of three amazing children, including a daughter who suffered a severe concussion and participated in and benefitted immensely from The Comfort Ability Workshop.
 She and her family live in Newburyport, MA.

 Bryna Lakin-Davis has a background in education, as both an elementary school teacher and administrator, and social service.
 She is currently the Executive Director of a local housing counseling agency in the greater Boston area.
 She has a daughter who has dealt with chronic migraines, post-concussion syndrome, chronic back pain, and chronic stomach pain.
-In working with The Comfort Ability Parent Advisory Council, her goal is to provide tools and support to other parents who have a child with chronic pain.
+In working with The Comfort Ability Parent Advisory Board, her goal is to provide tools and support to other parents who have a child with chronic pain.

 Michael Davis is a consultative business leader with a background in technical management, project management, talent acquisition, professional services management, and client relationship management.
 Michael has also served as a high school speech and debate coach and judge, and a gymnastics coach and judge.
 He has served on a number of non-profit boards over the years.
 In addition to having a child with chronic pain, Michael had his own experience with chronic pain.
 He has seen the amazing transformation that The Comfort Ability program has brought to his child and believes that being a part of this advisory board is a great way to help pay it forward.